weikanggong/BWAS/README.md

 CDT: Cluster-definding threshold of functional connectivity clusters, default is Z=5 if one performs a whole-brain analysis.
 FWER_p: the p-value threshold of peak-level inference, default is 0.05.
  ```
+ **The outputs of the 'BWAS_main' function are illustrated in the 'BWAS_analysis_link' function.
+The most important things are:**

+ 1. The 6D coordinates of the functional connectivities clusters exceeding the CDT and the corresponding FWER and FDR corrected p-values of their size.

+ 2. The number of significant functional connectivity in each voxel.

 **An example of design matrix (4 subjects, 1 phenotype of interest and 3 covariates):**
 ```
 0 1.5 2 3